How to Install Zabbix with Apache on Ubuntu 24.04

 sudo systemctl enable zabbix-server zabbix-agent apache2

-You can check the status when the services are restarted by running the command below.
+You can check the status after restarting the services with the command below.

 sudo systemctl status zabbix-server zabbix-agent apache2